Kiki's Delivery Service: Plot

-In a world where witches exist alongside humans, 13 year old Kiki decides to go out on her own, which all young witches must do when they turn 13, taking her familiar spirit, a talking black cat named Jiji, with her.
-Her mother insists that she take her mother's old, reliable broomstick.
+In a world where witches exist alongside non-magical humans, 13-year-old Kiki decides to go out on her own, which all young witches must do when they turn 13.
+She leaves with her familiar, a talking black cat named Jiji, and her mother's old, reliable broomstick.
 Kiki flies off into the cloudless night when the moon is full, searching for a new town for settlement.
-She encounters another witch and her cat who she finds pretentious but they cause Kiki to wonder what her special "skill" is.
+She encounters another witch and her cat whom she finds pretentious, but they cause Kiki to wonder what her special "skill" is.
 Kiki finds the town of Koriko and accidentally flies through traffic, causing disruptions.
 She is approached by a policeman, but a boy named Tombo helps her escape.

 Kiki looks for a place to live and work in her new town.
 She finds the Gutiokipanja bakery, owned by Osono and her husband, Fukuo, who are expecting a child.
 Osono invites her to live in a room above the bakery.
 Kiki opens a business delivering goods by broomstick, known as the "Witch Delivery Service".
-Her first delivery is of a small stuffed toy of a black cat that looks like Jiji, as a birthday gift for Osono's neighbour's nephew Ket.
+Her first delivery is of a small stuffed toy of a black cat that resembles Jiji, as a birthday gift for Osono's neighbor's nephew Ket.
 Along the way, she is caught in the wind and ends up in a forest filled with crows, which attack her, causing her to lose the toy.
 They come up with a plan in which Jiji pretends to be the toy for Ket until Kiki can retrieve the real one.
-She finds it in the home of a young painter with crows, Ursula, who repairs and returns it.
+She finds it in the log cabin of a young painter with crows, Ursula, who repairs and returns it.
 With the help of Ket's dog Jeff, Kiki successfully retrieves Jiji and replaces him with the stuffed cat.